 Gretchen Corbett, Acting and Scene Study

-Oluyinka Akinjiola, Dance and Movement
+Oluyinka Akinjiola, Choreography and Movement

-Jason Rouse, Sketch Comedy and Stand Up
+Jason Rouse, Sketch Comedy, Improv, and Stand-up

 Alia Farah, Singing and Vocal Technique